Pandora (group)

-Pandora is a female Mexican singing trio.
-The trio was formed in 1981 under the name Trebol by sisters Isabel Lascurain and Mayte Lascurain and their cousin Fernanda Meade.
-The trio was renamed "Pandora" upon signing with EMI Records in 1984.
+Pandora is a Mexican girl group formed by sisters Isabel and Mayte Lascuráin, along with their cousin Fernanda Meade.
+Established in 1981 under the name Trébol, the trio adopted the name Pandora after signing with EMI-Capitol Mexico in 1984.
+Regarded as "the most emblematic female trio in Spanish-language music" by the Latin Recording Academy, they have sold over 10 million records worldwide, making them one of the best-selling Latin music artists.

+Pandora achieved commercial success throughout Hispanosphere, placing eleven singles on the top ten of the Billboard Hot Latin Songs chart.
+Their best-known hits include "¿Cómo Te Va Mi Amor?", "La Usurpadora"—recognized by Billboard as one of the best telenovela theme songs—and their Spanish-language version of Badfinger's "Without You", which reached number-one.
+The group has received two Grammy Award nominations, three Lo Nuestro Awards, and is set to be honored with the Latin Grammy Lifetime Achievement Award in 2025.

 Background

-During their school years, the Lascurain sisters and some friends participated as a group in various music festivals, calling themselves "Las Jeans".
+During their school years, the Lascuráin sisters and some friends participated as a group in various music festivals, calling themselves "Las Jeans".
 Later, Fernanda Meade, their cousin, joined Isabel and Mayte to form a trio called "Trebol".
 Under this name they recorded an album for RCA Victor in 1981 entitled El día que me quieras (The Day That You Love Me).

-From 1981 to 1984 the trio established itself doing backup vocals for artists such as Emmanuel and Pedro Vargas (who is the sisters' godfather), and backup vocals for the group Timbiriche.
-On November 29, 1984, the trio signed a record deal with EMI and became Mexico's first all-female musical trio in thirty years.
+From 1981 to 1984 the group established itself doing backup vocals for artists such as Emmanuel and Pedro Vargas (who is the sisters' godfather), and backup vocals for the group Timbiriche.
+On 29 November 1984, the group signed a record deal with EMI and became Mexico's first all-female musical trio in thirty years.
 The artistic director of EMI Capitol Mexico, Luis Moyano, renamed the group "Pandora" after the first woman created on Earth in Greek mythology.

 In May 1989, Meade left the group to pursue a solo career and was replaced by Liliana Abaroa.
 Meade returned to the group in 1997 and has continued with them since.